This restaurant worthy dish is as easy as it is delicious!

-Risotto is a simple Italian dish that consists of rice cooked to a creamy consistency (without cream) by adding small bits of warm broth and stirring frequently.
-The stirring releases starches which make the rice creamy and delicious!
+Risotto is a simple Italian dish with short grain rice cooked to a creamy consistency (without cream) by adding small bits of warm broth and stirring frequently.
+The stirring releases starches that make the rice decadent and delicious!

-- Precook veggies/mushrooms When adding veggies to risotto, you want to heat everything through but the veggies should be pre-cooked.
+- Precook the veggies/mushrooms: When adding vegetables to risotto, you want to heat everything through, but the veggies should be pre-cooked.

-- Toast the Rice Just like grilled chicken or the brown bits at the bottom of a beef stew, brown = flavor.
-Toast the rice slightly in olive oil for the best flavor (not too dark, just a bit golden).
+- Toast the Rice: Just like grilled chicken or the brown bits at the bottom in beef stew add flavor.
+Toast the rice until golden for flavor.

-- Heat the Broth Broth will be added bit by bit but it should be heated.
-Keep a second pot on the stove or heat in the microwave.
+- Heat the Broth: Heat the liquids before adding bit by bit.
+Either keep a second pot on the stove or heat in the microwave.
 If the broth is not warm, it stops the cooking process each time you add some.

-- Add Broth in Small Doses Add broth, allow it to evaporate (while frequently stirring), and then add a bit more.
+- Add Broth in Small Doses: Ladle in a little bit of broth and then allow it to evaporate (while frequently stirring), and then add a bit more.
 It takes a bit of time but it’s easy to make!

 To Make Ahead

-You can make risotto ahead of time, simply cook it about halfway and then cool.
-Before serving, continue cooking and proceed with the recipe until the rice is tender and creamy.
+You can make risotto ahead of time, cook it about halfway and then cool.
+Before serving, continue cooking and proceed with the recipe until the rice is al dente with a creamy texture.

 What to Serve with Mushroom Risotto